 - Lead split shot

-If you’re looking for specialized tools, you can buy streamside equipment or a nine-feet fly rod.
+If you’re looking for specialized tools, buy streamside equipment or a nine-foot fly rod.
 Moreover, there are many types of fishing lines.
 You can decide on one based on your budget.

 The Bait